Laundry ball: Infrared

 Some manufacturers claim that the components inside their balls emit far infrared rays, which are claimed to reduce the surface tension of water and facilitate washing.
-The claim of emitting infrared is not false, as almost all materials emit "far infrared waves" at room temperature, in other words, heat radiation.
-It is also true that heating reduces the surface tension of water, but the effect of the radiation emitted by the balls is negligible compared to the radiation emitted by the internal walls of the washing machine or by the water, especially if the water is hot.
+All materials emit thermal radiation, and at room temperature or washing machine temperature, this is in the far infrared range.
+It is also true that heating reduces the surface tension of water, but this energy comes from the water heater; otherwise, it would violate the law of conservation of energy.

 Magnetic properties

 Magnetic water softeners claim that their magnetic fields can help remove scale from the washing machine and pipes and prevent new limescale from adhering.
 Some companies claim to remove hardness ions from hard water or to precipitate the molecules in the water so they will not "stick" to the pipes or to reduce the surface tension of water.
 The claims are dubious, the scientific basis is unclear, the working mechanism is vaguely defined and understudied, and high-quality studies report negative results.
 The reputation of these products is further damaged by the pseudoscientific explanations that promoters keep putting forward.

+A laundry ball containing magnets could be used in niche applications for the removal of magnetic material, such as iron filings on a steel worker's clothing, in which case the benefit would be clearly-visible in the form of collected iron filings.
+For the typical consumer, however, there would be no benefit, and such a device may get stuck on a washing machine with a steel drum, disrupting its engineered balance and increasing vibration, decreasing the machine's lifespan.

 Changes to water structure

-Some magnetic products claim that they "change the molecular structure of water", a pseudoscientific claim with no real scientific basis.
+Some magnetic products claim that they "change the molecular structure of water", a pseudoscientific claim with zero scientific basis.
 There is no such thing as "magnetized water".
 Water is not paramagnetic, so its water molecules do not align in the presence of a magnetic field.
 Water is weakly diamagnetic (so it is repelled by magnets), but only to an extent so small that it is undetectable to most instruments.